-I imagine it gets quite busy there during the summer months as it seemed to be quite popular with families, we took a quick look but decided to move onto the next one.
-As we were leaving we offered our parking ticket to someone who had just arrived, he mentioned that one of his group was a local who could maybe point us in the direction of somewhere to go exploring.
+I imagine it gets pretty busy there during the summer months as it seemed to be quite popular with families; we took a quick look but decided to move onto the next one.
+As we were leaving, we offered our parking ticket to someone who had just arrived; he mentioned that one of his group was a local who could maybe point us in the direction of somewhere to go exploring.
 He mentioned a place about 20 minutes up the coast called Saint Govan’s Chapel.

-We drove up the coast spotting beaches as we went, there are some beautiful beaches in Pembrokeshire and the views are absolutely amazing.
-Eventually, we came to Saint Govan’s Chapel and I can tell you for us it was definitely worth the trip.
+We drove up the coast, spotting beaches as we went, there are some beautiful beaches in Pembrokeshire, and the views are absolutely fantastic.
+Eventually, we came to Saint Govan’s Chapel, and I can tell you for us it was definitely worth the trip.

 St Govan’s Head

-The chapel is on a local army gun range so it is important you adhere to the signs, you may even hear some gun fire in the distance like we did.
+The chapel is on a local army gun range, so it is essential you adhere to the signs; you may even hear some gunfire in the distance as we did.

-Legend has it that there are more steps going down to the chapel than there are going back up, we didn’t read about this though until after our visit, so have a go count them for yourselves and let us know if the legend is actually true.
-The view at the top of the steps is quite spectacular, looking down on the chapel and out to sea framed by the surrounding cliffs either side, it really is something quite special.
+Legend has it that there are more steps going down to the chapel than there are going back up; we didn’t read about this until after our visit, so have a go count them for yourself and let us know if the legend is actually true.
+The view at the top of the steps is quite spectacular; looking down on the chapel and out to sea framed by the surrounding cliffs on either side, it really is something quite special.

 Who is Saint Govan?

-Saint Govan is said to be a 6th century Irish monk or abbot, there are many stories that have been handed down over the years about who he really was, some say he is not actually he but she and then there are others who say the name Govan is actually Gawain but it is not entirely clear.
+Saint Govan is said to be a 6th-century Irish monk or abbot; many stories have been handed down over the years about who he really was, some say he is not actually he but she, and then others say the name Govan is actually Gawain, but it is not entirely clear.